all

 Examples

-# Multi-structure ensemble with explicit ligand charges and post-processing
+# Multi-structure MEP with explicit ligand charges and post-processing

 # Single-structure staged scan followed by GSM/DMF + TSOPT/freq/DFT